New in InterSystems IRIS 2021.2

 Debugging — inspect properties of objects and improved reliability.

 The extension pack includes the ObjectScript extension and the Language Server extension.
-For more information, see the VSCode ObjectScript Extension documentation https://intersystems-community.github.io/vscode-objectscript/.
+For more information, see the VSCode ObjectScript Extension documentationOpens in a new tab at https://intersystems-community.github.io/vscode-objectscript/Opens in a new tab.

 Make SQL Queries With Minimal Code in Interoperability Productions